Worker Death from Improperly Fortified Trench Jails Foreman

 EH&S News – February 23, 2017

-On April 6th, 2015 in Manhattan an Ecuadorian immigrant worker named Carlos Moncayo was crushed to death by the collapse of an unfortified 13-foot-deep trench.
+On April 6th, 2015 in Manhattan an Ecuadorian immigrant worker named Carlos Moncayo was crushed to death by the collapse of a 13-foot-deep trench lacking proper trench fortification.
 In late 2016 Wilmer Cueva, Moncayo’s supervisor and foreman for the excavation company Sky Materials, was convicted of criminally negligent homicide and reckless endangerment and sentenced to one to three years in jail.

 City and federal regulations mandate that a trench be fortified appropriately as soon as it reaches five feet in depth.
 According to the report, Cueva had been repeatedly informed of the unsafe conditions, including a warning by an inspector on the day of the fateful event that the trench had reached the seven foot mark, but he had neglected to ensure that the proper safety measures were in place to protect workers.
 The site manager, Alfonso Prestia of general contractor Harco Construction, was aware of the violation as well but initially did not act to inform workers of the danger.
 The report also indicated that the job was likely behind schedule and that workers appeared rushed.